Ethical Tea: From Organic Tea to Fairtrade

 We were disappointed to see the lack of Fairtrade tea products being offered by the brands in our research.
 Although 11/19 brands researched were found to sell at least one Fairtrade tea product, only 3 of these brands sell either 100% or mostly Fairtrade tea.

 Hence, some companies offering Fairtrade products are not fully committed to the scheme and are not bringing their entire product range up to fair-trade standards.
-For companies that produce either 100% or mostly Fairtrade tea, look for companies in our Ethical Tea Ratings Table that received a top rating under our Fairtrade category.
+For companies that produce either 100% or mostly Fairtrade tea, look for companies in our Ethical Tea comparison table that received a top rating under our Fairtrade category.

-The official Fairtrade certification means that “Fairtrade is a system of certification that aims to ensure a set of standards are met in the production and supply of a product or ingredient.
-For farmers and workers, Fairtrade means workers’ rights, safer working conditions and fairer pay.”
-(From the Fairtrade website.)
+The official Fairtrade certification means that: “Fairtrade is a system of certification that aims to ensure a set of standards are met in the production and supply of a product or ingredient.
+For farmers and workers, Fairtrade means workers’ rights, safer working conditions and fairer pay.” — Fairtrade Foundation

-Though the Fairtrade mark is by no means a perfect benchmark (you can read more about the problems with Fairtrade here), it has raised awareness for ethical tea and other products in recent decades.
+Though the Fairtrade mark is by no means a perfect benchmark (read more about the limitations of Fairtrade certification), it has raised awareness for ethical tea and other products in recent decades.
 It is a good place to start!
+Another widely recognised certification in the tea sector is the Rainforest Alliance, which focuses on environmental sustainability and the protection of biodiversity in tea-growing regions.

 How to make your cup of tea ethical: Buy Fairtrade and organic tea